 Enjoy Breakfast at Beacon Hill

-For a delicious breakfast, head to Beacon Hill, one of Boston’s most charming and exclusive neighborhoods.
+For a delicious breakfast, head to Beacon Hill, one of the most charming and exclusive neighborhoods that Boston is known for.
 Walk around the cobbled streets and red brick buildings, which house award-winning restaurants, antique shops, and quaint bakeries.

 Don’t miss strolling by Acorn Street, a highly photographed corner of the neighborhood, where ivy-strewn walls and historic row houses make for the perfect Instagram background.